Metropolis International

-Metropolis International Group Limited, established in 1994, is a predominantly UK-based media and technology group specialising in business, consumer, and travel media including awards, events, websites, business software, and reward and benefit programmes.
+Metropolis International Group Limited, established in 1994, is a predominantly UK-based media and technology group that specializes in business, consumer, and travel media including awards, events, websites, business software, and reward and benefit programs.
 It currently has 300 employees with offices in West London, Croydon, Bolton, Chester, Dublin, Acton and New York City.
-The company's headquarters are currently located in Acton, West London.
+The company's headquarters are currently located in Acton and West London.

 Business publishing

 Metropolis publishes several business-focused titles including: